Devon Energy Corporation [DVN] – The Fundamentals are a good enough reason to be bullish on DVN

 Fundamental Analysis of Devon Energy Corporation [DVN]

-This company’s Return on Total Capital is 5.02, and its Return on Invested Capital has reached 8.70%.
-Its Return on Equity is 8.19, and its Return on Assets is 3.03.
-These metrics all suggest that Devon Energy Corporation is doing well at using the money it earns to generate returns.
+This company’s Return on Total Capital is 4.96, and its Return on Invested Capital has reached 1.70%.
+Its Return on Equity is -1.08, and its Return on Assets is -0.49.
+These metrics suggest that this Devon Energy Corporation does a poor job of managing its assets, and likely won’t be able to provide successful business outcomes for its investors in the near term.

-Turning to investigate this organization’s capital structure, Devon Energy Corporation [DVN] has generated a Total Debt to Total Equity ratio of 64.74.
-Similarly, its Total Debt to Total Capital is 39.30, while its Total Debt to Total Assets stands at 30.39.
-Looking toward the future, this publicly-traded company’s Long-Term Debt to Equity is 3.08, and its Long-Term Debt to Total Capital is 62.98.

 What about valuation?
-This company’s Enterprise Value to EBITDA is 5.21 and its Total Debt to EBITDA Value is 2.12.
-The Enterprise Value to Sales for this firm is now 1.66, and its Total Debt to Enterprise Value stands at 0.40.
-Devon Energy Corporation [DVN] has a Price to Book Ratio of 1.10, a Price to Cash Flow Ratio of 5.03.
+This company’s Enterprise Value to EBITDA is 6.32 and its Total Debt to EBITDA Value is 2.13.
+The Enterprise Value to Sales for this firm is now 1.81.
+Devon Energy Corporation [DVN] has a Price to Book Ratio of 1.71, a Price to Cash Flow Ratio of 5.10.

-Shifting the focus to workforce efficiency, Devon Energy Corporation [DVN] earns $3,492,069 for each employee under its payroll.
-Similarly, this company’s Receivables Turnover is 7.93 and its Total Asset Turnover is 0.41.
-This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 1.99 and its Current Ratio is 1.99.
+Similarly, this company’s Total Asset Turnover is 0.40.
+This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 2.00 and its Current Ratio is 2.00.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Beta value is currently 2.55, which indicates that it is 3.29% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 43.76.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 2.52, which indicates that it is 3.55% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 27.47.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is Devon Energy Corporation [DVN] a Reliable Buy?